shabnam-b/Snowflake_AI_DEMO/README.md

 3. **Workforce Distribution & Performance**
    "How are our employees distributed across locations?
 What are the performance differences by location?"

-### 📈 Marketing Campaign Effectiveness
+### 📈 Marketing Campaign Effectiveness & Revenue Attribution
-1. **Campaign ROI & Lead Generation**
+1. **Campaign ROI & Revenue Generation**
-   "Which marketing campaigns generated the most leads in 2025?
-Show me the cost per lead by channel."
+   "Which marketing campaigns generated the most revenue in 2025?
+Show me marketing ROI and cost per lead by channel."

-2. **Channel Performance & Budget Allocation**
+2. **Complete Funnel Analysis**
-   "Compare marketing spend and impressions across different channels.
-Which channels provide the best ROI?"
+   "Show me the complete marketing funnel from impressions to closed revenue.
+Which campaigns have the best conversion rates?"

-3. **Regional Marketing Effectiveness**
+3. **Channel Revenue Performance**
-   "How do marketing campaign results vary by region?
-Which regions have the highest conversion rates?"
+   "Compare marketing spend to actual closed revenue by channel.
+Which channels drive the highest value customers?"

 ### 💰 Finance & Cross-Domain Integration
-1. **Revenue vs Marketing Spend Analysis**
+1. **Marketing Attribution & Revenue Analysis**
-   "Compare our marketing spend to sales revenue by month.
-What is our marketing ROI and customer acquisition cost?"
+   "Show me revenue generated by each marketing channel.
+What is our true marketing ROI from campaigns to closed deals?"

-2. **Department Profitability & Expense Analysis**
+2. **Customer Acquisition Cost Analysis**
-   "Show me revenue and expenses by department.
-Which departments are most profitable and cost-effective?"
+   "Calculate our customer acquisition cost by marketing channel.
+Which channels deliver the most profitable customers?"

 3. **Vendor Spend & Policy Compliance**
    "What are our top vendor expenses?
 Check our vendor management policy - are we following procurement guidelines?"

 ### 🔍 Cross-Functional Insights
 **Ultimate Cross-Domain Question**
-"Create a comprehensive business dashboard showing: sales performance by top reps, their tenure and compensation, marketing campaigns that drove their leads, and the profitability of their deals.
+"Create a comprehensive business dashboard showing: sales performance by top reps, their tenure and compensation, marketing campaigns that generated their leads, the complete customer journey from campaign to closed deal, and the ROI of each marketing channel.
 Include any relevant policy information from our documents."

 ### 📋 Demo Flow Recommendation
-1. **Start with Sales**: Establish baseline performance metrics
+1. **Start with Sales**: Establish baseline performance metrics and customer data
 2. **Connect to HR**: Link performance to workforce characteristics
-3. **Add Marketing Context**: Show how campaigns drive sales results
+3. **Add Marketing Context**: Show how campaigns generate leads and drive sales results
+4. **Revenue Attribution**: Demonstrate complete customer journey from campaign to closed revenue
-4. **Financial Integration**: Demonstrate ROI and profitability analysis
+5. **Financial Integration**: Calculate true marketing ROI and customer acquisition costs
-5. **Cross-Domain Synthesis**: Combine all insights for strategic decision-making
+6. **Cross-Domain Synthesis**: Combine all insights for strategic decision-making

-This progression showcases how the Snowflake Intelligence Agent seamlessly connects structured data analysis with unstructured document insights across all business domains.
+This progression showcases how the Snowflake Intelligence Agent seamlessly connects structured data analysis with Salesforce CRM integration and unstructured document insights across all business domains for complete revenue attribution.